Skip to content

 docker-compose up -d --build

-This command will: - Build the Docker image for the application - Start PostgreSQL (Django database) - Start MongoDB (analytics database) - Start Redis (cache) - Start Ollama (AI for commit classification) - Start the Django application
+This command will: - Build the Docker image for the application - Start PostgreSQL 17 (Django database) - Start MongoDB 7.0 (analytics database) - Start Ollama with automatic model initialization (AI for commit classification) - Start the Django application

 Step 4: Verify Services